-Okay so this is more of me sharing an idea to inspire you versus a blow-your-mind recipe, ya dig?
+Okay so this is more me sharing an idea to inspire you than a blow-your-mind recipe, ya dig?
 We all need those sometimes.

-As a dietitian, I'm pumped that these yogurt oats have almost 17g protein and 8g of fiber, not to mention plenty of healthy fats and antioxidant.
+As a dietitian, I'm pumped that these yogurt oats have almost 17g protein and 8g of fiber, not to mention plenty of healthy fats and antioxidants.
 Hello, healthy!

 Let's make it